cdworschak/dolmenwood/general.md

 # Dolmenwood campaign details and overview

+## prigwort rumours
+* Brewmasters’ secret: The secret ingredient in the Brewmasters’ prize spirits is mossling bones!
+The bones are procured by unscrupulous gravediggers who enter mossling villages under cover of night.
+* Lady Harrowmoor’s dark secret: The nobles of Harrowmoor Keep consort with a monstrous entity in the lake, which grants them wisdom in exchange for their mortal souls.
+Partly true: The Harrowmoor family does consult with an entity in the lake (see 1105), but it does not claim their souls.

 ## fort vulgar rumours
 * The burnt cottage: To the north, in a clearing of rotting firs, is the burnt remains of a cottage (0603).
 At night, strange voices whisper and murmur angrily to one another in the dark.
 * Derodand Manor: Heading up Quogg’s Creek takes you past Derodand Manor (0704), home to Lady Emelda Haeroth, a noble of House Harrowmoor.
 The lady lives as a recluse, hiding the skeletons of the rest of her family, whom she murdered with evil magic.